rowyio/docs/docs/how-to/add-row.md

 Rowy will not create record on the database until all required fields have been provided.
 ## Default values

-When a row is created it can be initialized by having some default values.
+When a row is created, cells can be initialized using default values of the columns.

 Read more on default values [here](./default-values)